 Following the success of the primary school program, Sporting Schools expanded into secondary schools in Term 3, 2017, giving Year 7 and 8 students the chance to enjoy and sample a variety of sports.

 For further information on secondary school funding see Secondary Schools.

 |Riggers initiative changing lives

-As part of the Australian Sports Commission’s Youth Participation Project (YPP), Rowing Australia has been running pilot programs across the country in order to develop their approach for secondary schools.
+As part of Sport Australia’s Youth Participation Project (YPP), Rowing Australia has been running pilot programs across the country in order to develop their approach for secondary schools.
 Springwood State High School say the students are now almost reading to compete in a regatta.
 Read more

 |Secondary students having a field day with Athletics

-Dedicated, passionate, and receptive – those are the words used to describe Athletics coach Duncan Large following the success of the Athletics program he delivered at Manor Lakes College in Victoria as part of the Australian Sports Commission’s Youth Participation program.
+Dedicated, passionate, and receptive – those are the words used to describe Athletics coach Duncan Large following the success of the Athletics program he delivered at Manor Lakes College in Victoria as part of Sport Australia’s Youth Participation program.
 Read more